dawid-bobowski/souldate/notes.md

 It would be nice to send all the data inside of request's body rather than through endpoint attributes.
 This way endpoints would become cleaner and easier to handle.

-I'm unable to start backend server. app.py throws error in line 1:
-ImportError: The crypt module is not supported on Windows

 ### COMMANDS

 Uninstall all python packages: